Total Cost of Risk (or TCOR) is the only accepted measurement of an organization’s entire cost structure as it relates to risk.

 Calculate TCOR – The Formula

-The Total Cost of Risk Formula is as follows:
+The Total Cost of Risk Formula is:

 + Loss Costs (Direct and Indirect)